Writing Your Memoir – Three Months

 Cathy Rentzenbrink, Author

 Cathy Rentzenbrink is the author of The Last Act of Love which was a Sunday Times bestseller and was shortlisted for the Wellcome Prize.
 She followed it with A Manual for Heartache and Dear Reader: The Comfort and Joy of Books.
+Her first novel Everyone Is Still Alive is out now and Write It All Down: How to put your life on the page will be out in January 2022.
 Cathy regularly chairs literary events, interviews authors, reviews books and runs creative writing workshops.
 In previous lives, Cathy worked for Waterstones for ten years, ran the literacy charity Quick Reads, and was Books Editor at The Bookseller.

 WHAT DOES THIS COURSE GIVE YOU?